2008 United States House of Representatives elections in Virginia

 The 2008 congressional elections in Virginia were held on November 4, 2008, to determine who would represent the Commonwealth of Virginia in the United States House of Representatives, coinciding with the presidential and senatorial elections.
 Representatives were elected for two-year terms in the 111th Congress from January 3, 2009, until January 3, 2011.
 Primary elections were held on June 10, 2008.

 Virginia had eleven seats in the House, apportioned according to the 2000 United States census.
-Democrats flipped the 2nd, 5th, and 11th districts, flipping their 3–8 deficit into a 6–5 majority.
+Democrats flipped the 2nd, 5th, and 11th districts, flipping their 3–8 deficit into a 6–5 majority, their first since 1998.
 As of 2024, this is the last time that Democrats were elected to the 5th or 9th congressional districts.
 This was also the last time until 2018 that Democrats won the majority of House seats in Virginia.